-By setting lifetimes equal to zero an by keeping track of $N(\cdot)$, we recover the classical Hawkes process.
-In other words, this model forms a generalisation of the classical Hawkes process, and provides a realistic model in, for example, the following classes of examples. \begin{itemize} \item Word-of-mouth referrals: in a queueing context, customers who are satisfied about the service may excite other customers.
-Therefore, we expect the arrival process to behave like a self-exciting process.
-However, a customer typically does not start exciting others during the service, but only starts doing so after they left the system. \item In epidemiology, the spread of infectious diseases often exhibits delayed self-exciting behaviour.
-When an individual becomes infected, there is typically an incubation period before they start showing symptoms or become contagious.
-As more individuals become infected and start exhibiting symptoms, the transmission rate increases, leading to a delayed increase in the number of new cases. \item A financial order typically triggers more orders, but it may take time before an order is executed and therefore before it starts exciting.
-Even when the execution time is very small, as in liquid electronic markets, this changes the dynamics.
-Similar patterns may arise in neuroscience. \item On social media platforms, the spread of content can exhibit self-exciting behaviour with delayed excitation.
+By setting the lifetimes $J$ equal to zero and by keeping track of $N(\cdot)$, we recover the classical Hawkes process, entailing that the delayed Hawkes process constitutes a generalization of the classical Hawkes process.
+In the following examples, the delayed Hawkes birth-death process may provide a realistic and appealing probabilistic model. \begin{itemize} \item Word-of-mouth referrals: in a queueing context, customers who are satisfied about the service may excite other potential customers.
+Therefore, the arrival process may behave like a self-exciting process; however, a customer typically does not start exciting others during the service, but only starts doing so upon leaving/finishing the system/service. \item In epidemiology, the spread of infectious diseases often exhibits \emph{delayed} self-exciting behavior.
+Indeed, when an individual becomes infected, there is typically an incubation period before the individual starts showing symptoms or becomes contagious.
+As more individuals become infected, start exhibiting symptoms and become contagious, the transmission rate increases, resulting in a (delayed) increase in the number of new cases. \item A financial order typically triggers more orders, but it may take time before an order is executed and therefore before it starts exciting.
+Even when the execution time is (very) small, as in liquid electronic markets, this delay changes the dynamics.
+Similar patterns arise in neuroscience. \item On social media platforms, the spread of content can exhibit self-exciting behavior with delay.
 When a popular post or topic emerges, it can trigger a cascade of user interactions.
-The propagation of these interactions can exhibit a delayed response as it takes time for users to engage with the content and for the effects to ripple through their social networks. \end{itemize} If we would like to model real-world phenomena such as those examples by the delayed Hawkes process, we need the process to be tractable, in order to understand its probabilistic structure.
-As it turns out, this novel process is highly tractable: it admits a cluster representation, and many results that are known for the classical Hawkes process have analogues for the delayed Hawkes process.
+As it takes time for users to engage with the content and for the effects to ripple through their social networks, the propagation of these interactions can display a delayed response. \end{itemize} If we would like to model real-world phenomena, such as those described in the examples above, using the delayed Hawkes process, we need the process to be tractable, in order to understand its probabilistic structure.
+As it turns out, this novel process is remarkably tractable: its linear version admits a cluster process representation, and many results that are known for the classical Hawkes process have suitably modified counterparts for the delayed Hawkes process.